-Each Bitcoin Fund has significantly more than 2,000 beneficial holders, which is the minimum number of holders the Exchange generally requires for corporate stock in order to list options on that stock pursuant to pursuant to the Exchange's rules.
+As this table shows, each Bitcoin Fund has significantly more than 2,000 beneficial holders (approximately 232, 7, and 38 times more, respectively), which is the minimum number of holders the Exchange generally requires for corporate stock in order to list options on that stock pursuant to pursuant to the Exchange's rules.
 Therefore, the Exchange believes the shares of each Bitcoin Fund are widely held.

 In addition, the Exchange believes the shares of each Bitcoin Fund are actively traded.
-The total trading volume (by shares and notional) for these funds since they began trading and the average daily volume ("ADV") over the 30-day period of July 9 through August 7, 2024, was as follows:
+Further, as of September 30, 2024, the total trading volume (by shares and notional) for these funds since they began trading15 and the average daily volume ("ADV") over the 30-day period of September 1 through September 30, 2024, was as follows:16